mathworks-ref-arch/matlab-on-aws/permission.md

     <details> <summary>CloudFormation template parameters</summary> <table><thead><tr><th>Parameter Label</th><th>Description</th></tr></thead><tbody>

-    <tr><td>Enable MATLAB deployment</td><td>(Required) Select yes to allow your users to deploy MATLAB. <br><br> <strong>Note: </strong>You might see other MathWorks' cloud products in the CloudFormation console, and if you want, you can enable those for your users as well.</td></tr>
+    <tr><td>Enable MATLAB deployment</td><td>Select yes to allow your users to deploy MATLAB. <br><br> <strong>Note: </strong>You might see other MathWorks' cloud products in the CloudFormation console, and if you want, you can enable those for your users as well.</td></tr>

-    <tr><td>User permission level</td><td>(Required) Choose between the 'Full Stack Creation' and 'Pass Role' workflows.
+    <tr><td>User permission level</td><td>Choose 'Full Stack Creation' or 'Pass Role' workflows.
 'Full Stack Creation' allows users to create the entire stack, including IAM roles, while following the principle of least privilege.
-Users can attach additional existing IAM policies to EC2 instances if these policies use the path '/MW/' and the policy name starts with the 'Resource naming prefix'.
-This approach is recommended for streamlined setups.
-'Pass Role Workflow' limits users to resource creation only; IAM roles must be pre-created by the admin as part of this deployment.
-Users pass the provided execution IAM Role names to the CloudFormation template.
-This approach is suitable for tighter control over IAM roles and permissions.</td></tr>
+Recommended for streamlined setups.
+'Pass Role Workflow' limits users to resource creation only.
+Suitable for tighter control over IAM roles and permissions.</td></tr>

-    <tr><td>AWS Region restriction</td><td>(Required) Allowed AWS Region to deploy resources.
+    <tr><td>AWS Region restriction</td><td>Allowed AWS Region to deploy resources.
 Select '*' for all regions.</td></tr>

-    <tr><td>Resource naming prefix</td><td>(Required) A prefix you specify for your users, allowing them to create CloudFormation stacks or resources only with this prefix.
-The prefix must be a maximum of 10 characters and only include lowercase letters and hyphens.
-(Note: You can use this parameter to manage resources created by different teams separately.
-For instance, you can assign an 'engr' prefix for your engineering team and a 'mrkt' prefix for your marketing team.
-By using these prefixes, you can limit each team's access to only the resources they need.)</td></tr>
+    <tr><td>Resource naming prefix</td><td>Prefix to restrict users to create CloudFormation stacks or resources with names starting with this value.
+Use up to 10 lowercase letters or hyphens.
+Useful for isolating resources by team (for example, 'engr-', 'mrkt-').</td></tr>

-    <tr><td>Additional IAM policies for Common Execution Role</td><td>(Optional) Specify up to five valid IAM policy ARNs, which can be either AWS-managed or customer-managed.
-These policies will grant additional permissions to your users' EC2 instances.
-Note: This parameter is only applicable when the 'User Permission Level' is configured to 'Pass Role Workflow'.
-Users with 'Full Stack Creation' permissions can directly pass the ARN of an additional IAM policy during stack deployment.
-These policies must have a path equal to '/MW/' and have a name starting with the value admins specify as the 'Resource Naming Prefix'.</td></tr>
+    <tr><td>Additional IAM policies for Common Execution Role</td><td>(Optional) Specify up to five valid IAM policy ARNs (AWS-managed or customer-managed) to grant additional permissions to your users' EC2 instances.
+These policies must have a path equal to '/MW/' and a name starting with the value in 'Resource Naming Prefix'.
+Applicable only when you configure 'User Permission Level' to 'Pass Role Workflow'.
+Users with 'Full Stack Creation' permissions can directly pass IAM policy ARNs during stack deployment.</td></tr>

-    <tr><td>IAM role names</td><td>(Optional) Comma-separated list of existing IAM role names to extend permissions for.
-For example, if your users are currently assuming some specific IAM roles and you would like to extend their permissions to allow MathWorks® Reference Architecture deployments, specify the names of these roles here.</td></tr>
+    <tr><td>IAM role names</td><td>(Optional) Comma-separated list of existing IAM roles to extend permissions to.
+For example, specify existing IAM roles assumed by users to extend their permissions to allow users to deploy MathWorks' Reference Architecture.</td></tr>

-    <tr><td>IAM group names</td><td>(Optional) Comma-separated list of existing IAM group names to extend their permissions.
-Any user who is a member of these groups will have their permissions extended to allow MathWorks' Reference Architecture deployments based on your configuration in this template.</td></tr>
+    <tr><td>IAM group names</td><td>(Optional) Comma-separated list of existing IAM groups to extend permissions to.
+Applies to all members in these groups.</td></tr>

-    <tr><td>IAM user names</td><td>(Optional) Comma-separated list of existing IAM users to extend permissions for.</td></tr>
+    <tr><td>IAM user names</td><td>(Optional) Comma-separated list of existing IAM users to extend permissions to.</td></tr>

-    <tr><td>AWS principal ARN</td><td>(Optional) Provide an AWS principal ARN to assume the IAM role created by this stack.
-If you are using an AWS Principal that is not supported by this CloudFormation template, you can temporarily use '*' as your Principal, and then update the trust relationship of the new IAM Role to your custom AWS Principal in AWS IAM Console.</td></tr>
+    <tr><td>AWS principal ARN</td><td>(Optional) Specify an AWS principal ARN to assume the IAM role created by this stack.
+If your AWS Principal is not supported by this template, you can temporarily use '*'.
+In this case, after deployment, update the IAM role's trust relationship to your custom AWS Principal in the IAM Console.</td></tr>

-    <tr><td>AWS principal external ID</td><td>(Optional) Use this parameter to restrict access when assuming the provisioning role while establishing a trust relationship with another AWS account.
-If you specify an external ID, you must also provide the 'AWS Principal ARN' from the external AWS account.</td></tr>
+    <tr><td>AWS principal external ID</td><td>(Optional) A unique identifier to allow third-party access to your AWS resources.
+This ensures that only trusted parties can assume roles in your account.
+For more information, see https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_common-scenarios_third-party.html.</td></tr>

     <tr><td>SAML federated identity provider ARN</td><td>(Optional) Specify the SAML Federated Identity Provider ARN to assume the provisioning role.
-If you provide this, you must also include the SAMLAudienceUrl.
-Leave this field blank if you are not using SAML federation for user authentication.</td></tr>
+If specified, you must also provide the 'SAML audience URL' parameter.
+Leave blank if you are not using SAML federation for user authentication.</td></tr>

-    <tr><td>SAML audience URL</td><td>(Optional) Enter the SAML Audience URL.
-If you provide this, you must also include the SAMLFederatedIdentityProvider.
-Leave this field blank if you are not using SAML federation for user authentication.</td></tr>
+    <tr><td>SAML audience URL</td><td>(Optional) If specified, you must also provide the 'SAMLFederatedIdentityProvider'.
+Leave blank if you are not using SAML federation for user authentication.</td></tr>

     </tbody></table> </details><br>